Compagnie des Carabiniers du Prince: Duties and missions

 Since its inception, the Carabiniers were tasked with guarding the Prince's Palace, ensuring the security of the Sovereign and the Princely Family, to provide services to honour, and to assist law enforcement in times of need.
 The Palace is guarded at all times, twenty-four hours a day, with two non-commissioned officers of varying rank, one Maréchal des logis, and eight Carabiniers.
 The Changing of the Guard, is performed daily at 11.55 am, and announced by a musical element (two drums, two trumpets).

 The Carabiniers provides services of honour.
 To "requisition", the Company escorts judiciary, participates in official ceremonies, civil and religious, and ceremonial parades and processions.

 The Carabiniers also perform various missions of public service.
 With the creation of a Military Aid Unit, the Carabiniers implement ambulances for the Monegasque Red Cross.
 The Company participate as such, the security of major sporting events or arts that take place in the Principality, requiring emergency supplies and evacuation.
 The Company participate as appropriate in the implementation of emergency plan, ORMOS Red Plan (Monaco relief organisation), which also includes the Corps des Sapeurs-Pompiers, and the Direction de la Sûreté Publique.

 The Diving Team is regularly asked to integrate with security devices, and participate in various rescue missions during the sailing competitions in Monegasque waters.
 They also participate in scientific observations, underwater environment for the study of pollution in the Mediterranean.

 A Motorcycle Platoon is responsible for the Prince on his daily schedule, and escorting sovereign heads of state visiting Monaco.

-The Band
+Band

-The Carabiniers maintain a musical band consisting of twenty-six "rifle-musicians" under the command of a Maréchal des Logis Chef.
+The Carabiniers maintain a musical band consisting of 26 "rifle-musicians" under the command of a Maréchal des Logis Chef.
 In 1978, the title of "Fanfare de la Companies des Carabiniers" was adopted.
 An integral part of the unit, the band is not trained solely to perform music.
 Instead, Carabiniers receive the same training as their comrades.
 The band participates in the same occasions, and duties as the Company.
 The diversity of the repertoire of the band allows it to perform at official ceremonies, sporting events, and public concerts.
-Since 1989, the band has performed outside of Monaco, in multitudes of destinations, such as: Saumur, Nîmes, Albertville, Lugano, Düsseldorf, Turin, Lisbon, Seville, Geneva, and Hanover.
+Since 1989, the band has performed outside of Monaco.